← All posts

 Sign 3: There Is a Gap Between Listening and Reading Comprehension

-One of the most telling signs that a child has a specific reading difficulty, rather than a broader language or cognitive issue, is a significant gap between what they can understand when they hear it and what they can understand when they read it.
-If your child can follow complex audiobooks, understand detailed verbal instructions, engage in sophisticated conversations, and retell stories they have heard with accuracy and detail, but then struggles to comprehend a simple written paragraph, the problem is almost certainly in the decoding pipeline rather than in comprehension ability.
-This gap is actually encouraging because it means the language comprehension machinery is intact.
-The child has the vocabulary, the background knowledge, and the reasoning skills needed to understand text.
-What they lack is the ability to efficiently translate printed words into the spoken language their brain can already process.
-This type of difficulty responds very well to targeted intervention focused on phonics, decoding, and oral reading fluency.
-A reading coach, whether human or AI-powered, who listens to the child read aloud and provides corrective feedback on word-level accuracy can help close this gap relatively quickly.
-The key is consistent practice.
-A child with this profile needs to spend time every day reading aloud with support, building the decoding automaticity that will eventually let their strong comprehension skills do their job.
+Here's one of the clearest signals that the issue is reading-specific, not a broader language or cognitive problem: a big gap between what your child understands by ear vs by eye.
+If they follow long audiobooks, get detailed verbal instructions, hold real conversations, and retell stories they heard with accuracy - but then stumble through a basic written paragraph - the problem is in decoding, not comprehension.
+That gap is actually good news.
+It means the comprehension machinery works fine.
+Your child has the vocabulary, the background knowledge, and the reasoning to understand text.
+What they don't have yet is the ability to convert printed words into the spoken language their brain already handles.
+This profile responds well to targeted help focused on phonics, decoding, and reading aloud.
+A reading coach (human or a speech-aware app) who listens to your child read out loud and corrects word-level errors can close this gap fast.
+This is the guided oral reading approach the National Reading Panel (2000) called one of the highest-leverage interventions in elementary literacy.
+Consistency is the whole game.
+A child with this profile needs to read aloud every day with support.
+The decoding gets automatic.
+Then their strong comprehension can finally do its job.

 Sign 4: They Read Aloud Significantly Differently Than They Read Silently

-Ask your child to read a passage silently, then ask them about what they read.
-Next, ask them to read a similar passage aloud.
-If there is a dramatic difference in performance, that is a meaningful signal.
-Some children appear to read adequately when reading silently because they are skimming, guessing, or constructing meaning from scattered words they recognize without truly reading every word.
-When asked to read aloud, the gaps become audible.
-You might hear frequent pauses, mispronounced words, skipped words, substituted words that look similar but mean something different, or a flat, word-by-word cadence that lacks the natural phrasing of fluent reading.
-Conversely, some children read aloud with reasonable accuracy but are putting so much cognitive effort into decoding that they have nothing left for comprehension.
-They can say the words but cannot tell you what the passage was about.
-Both scenarios indicate a child who would benefit from coaching.
-Oral reading practice with feedback is one of the most evidence-based interventions for reading fluency, and it directly addresses both of these patterns.
-The child who skims silently is forced to engage with every word.
-The child who decodes without comprehending builds enough automaticity that cognitive resources are freed up for meaning-making.
-Regular practice reading aloud, whether to a parent, a tutor, or a tool like Readigo that provides real-time pronunciation and fluency feedback, is one of the most direct paths to improvement.
+Try this.
+Ask your child to read a passage silently, then ask what it was about.
+Then have them read a similar passage out loud.
+A big gap between the two is a real signal.
+Some kids look fine reading silently because they're actually skimming.
+They pick up scattered words they recognize and patch together meaning.
+Out loud, the cracks become audible.
+You hear pauses, mispronunciations, skipped words, substitutions of similar-looking words with different meanings, and a flat word-by-word cadence with no real phrasing.
+The opposite pattern matters too.
+Some kids read aloud with decent accuracy but pour so much effort into decoding that nothing is left for comprehension.
+They can say every word and tell you nothing about what they read.
+Both patterns point to a child who'd benefit from coaching.
+Oral reading with feedback is one of the most evidence-backed interventions for fluency, and it fixes both.
+The silent-skimmer has to engage with every word.
+The accurate-but-empty reader builds enough automaticity that the brain has room left for meaning.
+Daily practice reading aloud - to you, to a tutor, or to a tool like Readigo that catches mispronunciations in real time - is one of the most direct paths to improvement.

 Sign 5: They Have Stopped Making Progress

-Perhaps the most concerning sign is a plateau.
-Your child seemed to be progressing normally in early grades, but somewhere around second or third grade, growth stalled.
-Their reading level has not changed meaningfully in months.
-The books they are bringing home are no more challenging than what they were reading last year.
-This plateau often coincides with the transition from learning to read to reading to learn.
-In the early grades, a child with a good memory and strong verbal skills can sometimes keep pace by memorizing high-frequency words and using context clues.
-But as texts become more complex and the number of unfamiliar words increases, these strategies stop working.
-Without strong decoding skills, the child hits a ceiling.
-If your child's teacher mentions that they are not making expected progress, take it seriously even if your child seems to be doing fine at home.
-Classroom assessments often pick up on stagnation before it becomes obvious in daily life.
-Ask to see the data and discuss what interventions the school can provide.
+The scariest sign is a plateau.
+Your child was progressing fine in the early grades.
+Then somewhere around second or third grade, growth stops.
+Their reading level hasn't moved in months.
+The books they bring home look the same as last year's.
+This plateau usually hits right when the work shifts from learning to read to reading to learn.
+In the early grades, a kid with a sharp memory and strong verbal skills can fake it.
+They memorize sight words and grab meaning from context.
+As texts get harder and more unfamiliar words show up, those tricks stop working.
+Without solid decoding, your child hits a wall.
+If your child's teacher tells you they aren't making expected progress, believe them - even if things look fine at home.
+Classroom assessments often catch the stall before you do.
+Ask to see the data.
+Ask what the school can do.

 What to Do Next

-If you recognized your child in one or more of these signs, the most important thing is to act sooner rather than later.
-Start by having a candid conversation with your child's teacher about where they stand relative to grade-level expectations and what data the school has from reading assessments.
-If the school offers intervention services like small-group reading instruction or access to a reading specialist, find out whether your child qualifies and how to get them enrolled.
-At home, establish a daily oral reading routine.
-Even ten to fifteen minutes of reading aloud with feedback can make a measurable difference over time.
-If you can sit and listen, do that.
-When you cannot, consider using an AI reading tool like Readigo that can provide the listening ear and corrective feedback your child needs.
-For children showing multiple signs or not responding to initial intervention after a few months, request a formal evaluation for learning disabilities through your school district.
-This evaluation is free and can identify conditions like dyslexia that require specialized instructional approaches.
-Remember that needing a reading coach or extra support is not a reflection of your child's intelligence or your parenting.
-Reading is a taught skill, not a natural one, and some children need more explicit instruction and practice than others.
-The children who get that support tend to catch up and thrive.
-The ones who do not get it tend to fall further behind.
-Early action is the single best predictor of a positive outcome.
+If you recognized your child in one or more of these signs, act now.
+Don't wait a semester.
+Start with a direct conversation with your child's teacher.
+Where does your child stand against grade-level expectations?
+What does the assessment data show?
+If the school has interventions - small-group reading, a reading specialist - find out if your child qualifies and how to get in.
+At home, build a daily oral reading routine.
+Even ten to fifteen minutes of reading aloud with feedback moves the needle over time.
+This is the repeated oral reading method Samuels described in 1979, and decades of follow-up research keep confirming it.
+Sit and listen when you can.
+When you can't, use a reading coach app like Readigo to be the ear your child needs.
+If your child shows multiple signs or doesn't respond after a few months of help, request a formal evaluation for learning disabilities through your school district.
+The evaluation is free and can catch conditions like dyslexia that need specialized teaching.
+One more thing.
+Needing a reading coach is not a verdict on your child's intelligence or your parenting.
+Reading is a taught skill, not a natural one.
+Some kids need more explicit teaching and more practice than others.
+The ones who get that support catch up and thrive.
+The ones who don't fall further behind.
+Early action is the best predictor of a good outcome.
+Full stop.

 Try Readigo Free for 7 Days →